Grahp/Website/pages/Onyx.md

 ## Theory Complexities

-What makes theories so complex?
+What makes theories complex?

 Onyx does not solve all of these, but they are interesting to think about.

 ### Conflicts

-Conflicts literally complect words together!
-A conflict means "this word and this word have an implicit relationship".
+Conflicts are definitionally complex.
+Conflicts complect words together.
+They cause otherwise unrelated words to have an implicit relationship.

 Word boundary conflicts complect every stroke with every other stroke surrounding it, as the meaning of a stroke can change depending on it's surroundings.

+Word-affix conflicts, as the name suggests, complect words and affixes.

+Proper noun conflicts complect normal words with proper nouns.

+Homophones complect words that sound the same together.

 ### Mandatories

 Mandatories complect a word with a brief (big nono).

-### Orthography

-Orthography complects a word with it's spelling.

 ### Theory Rules

-If a theory rule has too much reach, it can conflict with other theory rules.
-A rule might also be complected with its surroundings.
-Having too many rules means they are more likely to conflict with each other.

-### Steno Order

-Pretty minor, but just having order in a layout is complex.
-Order complects the set of keys you need with the order they appear.
-Order also dictates when you can do what, such as folding.
+Theory rules _can_ be complex.
+Theory rules can conflict with each other, complecting them.
+Rules can also complect outlines or translations with each other.

-## Goals
+## Onyx Goals

-- Consistent core with minimal mandatories
+- _Simple_ core
 - User-tailored pronunciation (via [[Quartz|Quartz]])
 - Open for user [[Steno Glossary#Brief|briefing]]